Frequently Asked Questions

 How did Goat Yoga get started?

-April started incorporating goats into her workout routine while training for NBC American Ninja Warrior 2015, Submission Video.
-Sarah teaches Paddle board Yoga classes… so we combined our two passions, and Goat Yoga was born!
+Arizona Goat Yoga is the first goat yoga of its kind and planted seeds in 2015.
+April started incorporating goats into her workout routine while training for NBC American Ninja Warrior 2015.
+Coincidentally Sarah was teaching paddle-board yoga and trying to think of a warmer alternative during the winter.
+We combined our two passions, and Goat Yoga was born!

 Is Arizona Goat Yoga Year-Round?